Federal Travel and Transportation Policies

 • gasoline and other variable expenses covered by the mileage allowance for advantageous use of a privately owned automobile for official business; and

-• other authorized miscellaneous expenses that cannot be charged using a government contractor-issued charge card and for which a cost can be estimated.
+• other authorized miscellaneous expenses that cannot be charged using a government-issued charge card and for which a cost can be estimated.

-For non-cash transaction expenses (such as lodging or common carrier), employees may receive advances only in the following situations:
+For non-cash transaction expenses (such as lodging or common carrier), employees may receive advances only if:

 • the travel charge card is not expected to be accepted;